MEET THE ONE BRAVE IDEA TEAM

 In addition, Dr. MacRae is a leading investigator at the Brigham and Women’s Hospital Genomics Center, a principal faculty member at the Cardiovascular Research Center and the Harvard Stem Cell Institute, and an associated member at the Broad Institute.

-Led by Calum MacRae, chief of cardiovascular medicine at Brigham and Women’s Hospital (BWH), the One Brave idea team is comprised of a team of investigators from a wide variety of specialties like engineering and data scientists and institutions including MIT and Stanford.
+Led by Calum MacRae, Vice Chair for Scientific Innovation, Department of Medicine at Brigham and Women’s Hospital (BWH) and Harvard Medical School, the One Brave idea team is comprised of a team of investigators from a wide variety of specialties like engineering and data scientists and institutions including MIT and Stanford.
 Each has experience breaking down boundaries and working outside the constraints of traditional biomedical science.

 The team will work out of The One Brave Idea Science Innovation Center in Boston to facilitate new techniques in a clinical context.
 Here they will have access to a national consortium of translational scientists, engineering expertise of MIT and the clinical device expertise of BWH’s Next Generation Phenotyping Center.